Hauser & Wirth: Publishers

-Hauser & Wirth’s publishing activity extends back to 1992 and consists of monographs, artists' books, historic exhibition catalogues, collections of artists' writings and catalogues raisonnés.
-These include ‘Eva Hesse Diaries’, ‘Louise Bourgeois & Pablo Picasso: Anatomies of Desire’, and the re-release of the first Marcel Duchamp monograph and catalogue raisonné in 2021.
+Hauser & Wirth's publishing activity extends back to 1992 and consists of monographs, artists' books, historic exhibition catalogues, collections of artists' writings and catalogues raisonnés.
+These include 'Eva Hesse Diaries', 'Louise Bourgeois & Pablo Picasso: Anatomies of Desire', and the re-release of the first Marcel Duchamp monograph and catalogue raisonné in 2021.

 In June 2019, Hauser & Wirth Publishers opened a stand-alone headquarters and bookshop in the historic center of Zurich, Switzerland.
 The Zurich headquarters occupies the former home of the Oprecht & Helbling bookshop and the Europa Verlag publishing house.

-In 2019, the Hauser & Wirth Publishers’ book ‘Dubuffet and the City: People, Place, and Urban Space’ by Sophie Berrebi received the Richard Schlagman Art Book Awards for art history and best book design.
-‘Alexander Calder: From the Stony River to the Sky’, designed by Atelier Dyakova, received the 2020 German Design Award.
-In 2021, ‘Marcel Duchamp’ was named one of the best art books of the year by the New York Times, ARTnews, and Wallpaper*.
+In 2019, the Hauser & Wirth Publishers' book Dubuffet and the City: People, Place, and Urban Space by Sophie Berrebi received the Richard Schlagman Art Book Awards for art history and best book design.
+'Alexander Calder: From the Stony River to the Sky', designed by Atelier Dyakova, received the 2020 German Design Award.
+In 2021, 'Marcel Duchamp' was named one of the best art books of the year by the New York Times, ARTnews, and Wallpaper*.

+In September 2018, Hauser & Wirth announced plans for a quarterly art magazine called Ursula (after their co-founder Ursula Hauser) with Randy Kennedy as executive editor.
+Its first issue was published in December 2018.